Using Kafka connectors

 : topic on which the messages are sent,format

-: currently, onlyjson
+: currently, only json

 is supported (more are coming),commit_frequency_in_messages

 : maximum number of commits contained in a single message sent to the Kafka instance.
-Note that too large messages are automatically sent, so some messages may contain less thancommit_frequency_in_messages

-pw.kafka.write(t, rdkafka_settings, topic_name="sum", format="json")
+commits.pw.io.kafka.write(t, rdkafka_settings, topic_name="sum", format="json")

 Let's go back to our example on how to compute a sum over the values of the columns value